 Dr. Santiago Balestrini-Robinson, SENIOR RESEARCH ENGINEER Electronic Systems Laboratory, Georgia Tech Research Institute

 We need to move away from the traditional Systems Engineering methods, and recognize the intrinsic complexity of the problems we face.
 Rather than following the linear functional decomposition and system aggregation approach, what is required is (1) to capture the portions of knowledge distributed throughout the multidisciplinary community of subject matter experts, (2) integrate them into a cohesive environment that (3) allows decision makers to evaluate multiple alternatives and identify shortcomings in (a) the proposed solutions and (b) the knowledge captured by the framework.
 By re-evaluating traditional systems engineering concepts, the proposed framework addresses the issues associated with rigid functional decomposition and system aggregation.
-The proposed framework is a process for the integration of expertise and experience into a database structured framework that allows users to test the proposed solutions and the integrated knowledge-base to intelligently evolve the information contained.
+The proposed framework is a process for the integration of expertise and experience into a database structured framework that (1) allows users to test the proposed solutions and (2) enables an integrated knowledge-base to support the automatic generation of alternatives.
 The framework implementation is illustrated with a proof-of-concept requirements definition problem for a modern naval surface combatant.

 Motivation

 We attempt to simplify the problems we face by linearizing them and arbitrarily bounding them.
-For example, when we study a complex system-of-systems, the levels of functionality (i.e., capability, ability and function) are rigid and arbitrarily chosen.
+For example, when we study a complex system-of-systems, the levels of functionality (i.e., capability, activity, and function) are rigid and arbitrarily chosen.
 They are, an abstraction of the functional realities, which are not bounded by hierarchies with tree structures with distinct levels, and these abstractions often limit what we know and observe.
 After decomposing to the lowest levels of functionality, we then proceed to select subsystems, systems and groups of systems in an effort to satisfy the different levels of required functionality.
 In reality, these arbitrary levels of functionality (e.g., capability, ability, function) are not clearly delineated and oftentimes the relationships between them cannot be captured by the strict abstraction rules.
 Furthermore, the selection of the solution chosen (i.e., the systems chosen to perform those functions), can lead to added required functions.
 These added functions must in-turn be satisfied by other solutions, which may require other functions to be performed.
 The epitome of these are commonly referred to as Wicked Problems, i.e., problems that cannot be clearly formulated and can only be better understood through the iterative formulation and testing of solutions.

 Wicked Problems

-Wicked problems are not intrinsic to the problem, but to our understanding.
+Wicked problems are not intrinsic to a “problem,” but to our understanding.
 Every time we are faced with an unprecedented phenomenon we are faced with a wicked problem.
-As a matter of fact, the scientific method follows said approach, i.e., an observation is made, a hypothesis is formulated (i.e., a proposed answer to the perceived problem) and tested.
+As a matter of fact, the scientific method follows said approach, i.e., an observation is made, a hypothesis is formulated—i.e., a proposed answer to the perceived problem—and subsequently tested.
 Based on the testing of the hypothesis, we determine if the hypothesis must be refined or can be accepted for the time being.
-Oftentimes, we will gain understanding on the problem, and allow us to improve our formulation of the problem.
+As we iterate over this process, we will gain understanding on the problem, and allow us to improve our formulation of it, but we cannot begin to comprehend the problem by decomposing it, we must propose perceived solutions and assess why they are not satisfactory in order to understand the problem.

-Therefore wicked problems are not intrinsically wicked, what today is perceived as a wicked problem, it may very easily be a well understood phenomenon in the future.
+Wicked problems are not intrinsically wicked, what today is perceived as a wicked problem, it may very easily be a well understood phenomenon in the future.
 They are wicked because we lack the tools to characterize them, to capture their intrinsic elements.
-We cannot understand them because we lack the abstract concepts to comprehend them, we lack the models.
+We cannot understand them because we lack the abstract concepts to comprehend them, in essence, we lack the models.